 - Modula Lift: Utilizes 9,050 square feet of traditional storage in only 150 square feet

-- Modula Slim: Requires only 32.29 square feet (3 square meters) of floor space
+- Modula Slim: Requires only 32.29 square feet of floor space

 We’ve walked you through vertical solutions, but what if your warehouse has low ceilings?

-Our Modula Horizontal Carousel New Generation (HC) is perfect for warehouses in which ceiling height is limited.
+Our Modula Horizontal Carousel (HC) is ideal for warehouses where ceiling height is limited.